 - Bake for 10 minutes.
 Cool on a wire rack before serving.

 Dos and Don'ts

 - DON'T move the cookies from the pan right after baking.
 The cookies will be soft and pliable.
-Let them harden and firm up before transferring to a cooling rack.
+Let them harden and firm up before transferring them to a cooling rack.

-- DO remember that the baking time depends on the size of the cookies and oven you are using.
+- DO remember that the baking time depends on the size of the cookies and the oven you are using.
 So make adjustments as necessary.

 - If you own a stand mixer, this is a great recipe for it.
 Just make sure to use the mixer's paddle attachment.

 Baked cookies can be stored in an airtight container or tightly sealed cookie jar at room temperature for up to two weeks.

 If you want to keep them longer, wrap them in foil, plastic wrap, or freezer bags, and freeze them for up to three months.